 -

 Seasoning: Season with salt and pepper to taste.
-Remove the chili if you don't want the sauce to be too spicy.
+Remove the chili pepper if you don't want the sauce to be too spicy.

 -